 - Does anyone owe you money?
 When will he pay?

 - What other expenses will you have related to your children?

 - Do you have any special needs situations?

 - Are you comfortable having risk in your portfolio?

 As I am writing this list, I think I could go on and on.
 But let’s stop here, since I don’t want to frighten you away from making a plan.
 Also, I put together a list of important documents that you need to prepare, and you can read that article here: When Your Retirement Years Should be Your Golden Years.
-Whether your goals for retirement are touring all of the 5-star hotels in Europe, finding the best place for african-americans to retire, or if you’re just interested in finding out if US savings bonds have been cashed so that you don’t accidentally try to cash them in again to pay your rent in the retirement home, you need to start with a financial snapshot.
+Whether your goals for retirement are touring all of the 5-star hotels in Europe, finding the best place to retire, or if you’re just interested in finding out if US savings bonds have been cashed so that you don’t accidentally try to cash them in again to pay your rent in the retirement home, you need to start with a financial snapshot.
 That is the first step in the financial planning process.